 Applying practice-based learning at our world-heritage research centres, through a range of creative strategies and critical perspective on your songs’ relationship with audience and industry, you’ll develop and focus your output.
 This is informed by a blend of practical, theoretical and scholarly practice – teaching and learning unique to Bath Spa University.

-Lyric-writing, and a fluent command of imagery, metaphor and narrative is nurtured as chords and melody take shape around language’s meaning.
+Lyric-writing and a fluent command of imagery, metaphor and narrative are nurtured as chords and melody take shape around language’s meaning.
 All the while, you’ll investigate the power and potential of song forms, modes of address, perspectives, time-frames and characters.

 Having stretched the range of creative options available to you within your own artistic palette, you’ll turn your hand to research; this is your entry to the post-graduate world.
 You’ll identify the industrial context relevant to your songs; your knowledge of your field will become intensified through primary research, secondary research and contact with guest speakers from industry.